piotr-kalemba/LexicalAnalysis/README.md

 # LexicalAnalysis
-The project's goal is to provide a Django application that enables measuring some lexical metrics of a book or a set of books.
-As a user you can either upload a book (in the plain text or pdf format) which will be stored in a library folder or remove any book(s) from the library.
-Application endpoint for a given book in addition to showing figures for 'Total number of words', 'Number of different words' and 'Number of sentences' also displays a random sentence and successively the longest sentences from the content (by clicking the next button).
+The project's goal is to provide a Django application that enables measuring some lexical metrics of a text (like the content of a book) or a set of texts.
+As a user you can either upload a text (in the plain text or pdf format) which will be stored in a library folder or remove any text(s) from the library.
+Application endpoint for a given text in addition to showing figures for 'Total number of words', 'Number of different words' and 'Number of sentences' also displays a random sentence and successively (in decreasing order by clicking the next button) the longest sentences from the content.
 In the navigation bar there is a 'Show plot' link that redirects user to a view containing an image with a bar chart presenting the numbers of sentences for certain sentence-length-ranges.